olsenej/mailadd/README.md

 Forward and Local User

 ###NOTES###
-	The third option, forward and local user, is still being worked on.
+	The third option, forward and local user, is now done.